 - Prepare a map of planned chipper pile locations.

-- Select and help train project “brush pile inspectors” as well as making sure that all participants obtain basic education about proper pile preparation.
+- Make sure EVERYONE IN YOUR GROUP RECEIVES CHIPPER PILE GUIDELINES (see below)!
+Chipper piles that are not properly organized, include inappropriate or unsafe materials or are not accessible for a large tuck with and chipper will not be processes and become the landowner’s responsibility.
+Select and help train project “brush pile inspectors” as well as making sure that all participants obtain basic education about proper pile preparation.

 - Arrange for taking “before” and “after” photography in GPS-marked locations.

 - Establish a practice for documenting neighborhood volunteer labor hours and contributions.

 - Consider also organizing work parties to help any of your neighbors who cannot manage their own clearing effort.
 The safer your neighbor’s home is the safer yours is as well.
 If you would like to arrange for one day accident insurance for your work crew the MCFSC can help with that as well.